mhmoud-jma/Backup_sender/README.md

 See the [Roadmap](#roadmap) for planned security improvements.

+⚠️ License Notice:
+Backup_sender is free for personal and educational use.
+Companies may use it as-is (non-modifiable).
+Any modifications or commercial distribution require prior written permission.

 ## 🚀 Roadmap

 - [ ] Implement encryption for secrets using OpenSSL or GPG